design-automation/mobius-sim-funcs/documentation/analyze.md

 Harmonic centrality is calculated by summing up the inverted distances to all other positions.

-Betweenness centrality os calculated in two steps.
+Betweenness centrality is calculated in two steps.
 First, the shortest path between every pair of nodes is calculated.
 Second, the betweenness centrality of each node is then the total number of times the node is traversed by the shortest paths.